- Related links

 A MRF can return to good standing and be re-certified if the DNR determines the facility is in compliance and has put in place appropriate policies and procedures to remain in compliance with the requirements in s.
 NR 544 (3), Wis.
 Adm.
 Code.
 If the DNR determines it is necessary to invalidate a MRF's self-certification, the MRF must notify the RUs it serves of the change in status and of re-certification if/when granted.

-The MRFs and other regulated facilities that handle electronics, universal wastes (e.g., fluorescent bulbs, batteries, antifreeze). and waste oil must comply with federal and Wisconsin-specific handling requirements.
+The MRFs and other regulated facilities that handle electronics, universal wastes (e.g., fluorescent bulbs, batteries, antifreeze). and used oil must comply with federal and Wisconsin-specific handling requirements.
 The DNR may conduct a short assessment of how these materials are handled to ensure compliance with federal and state handling requirements.
 DNR hazardous waste staff will conduct any necessary follow up.

 - Management of Used Batteries